fuatakgun/eufy_security/README.md

-I have baked a custom integration to control Eufy Security Cameras and access RSTP (real time streaming protocol) and P2P (peer to peer) stream if possible.
-You can turn on and turn off cameras and if your camera is on, you can view live stream.
-Morevoer, there are some additional sensors for motion detection, person detection, battery level and wifi signal.
+I have baked a custom integration to control Eufy Security Cameras and access RTSP (real time streaming protocol) and P2P (peer to peer) stream if possible.
+Integration supports doorbells, cameras, home bases, motion and contact sensors and it is far from complete.

+Under the hood, it is using `eufy-security-ws` (https://github.com/bropat/eufy-security-ws) web socket application which uses `eufy-security-client` (https://github.com/bropat/eufy-security-client) to communicate with eufy servers and devices over cloud and peer to peer connection.
+So, I am following versioning of `eufy-security-ws` directly as add-on version.

 **Big thanks to @bropat who made this possible.
 Please consider buying a coffee for him over here: https://ko-fi.com/bropat**